Macular Hole Diagnosis & Treatment

 Stages of Macular Holes

-• Macular holes go through four different stages.
+• Macular hole treatment varies depending on the four different stages of the condition.
 In early stages (stage 1 and 2) patients may notice only a slight distortion or haziness in their vision.
 Lines may look bent or crooked and in later stages (Stage 3 and 4) central vision is blurred and detailed vision can be lost.

 • Macular holes can best be seen on a cross sectional image of the retina which can be obtained using Optical Coherence Tomography.
 A normal retina appears in image 1, whereas a macular hole can be seen in image 2.